Parks and Recreation

 Larry Coloni has been employed by the Village since 1991.
 Larry has over 30 years professional experience in Water Treatment and Public Works, and is actively involved in many professional organizations such as the Illinois Section of the American Water Works Association, Illinois Chapter, American Public Works Association, and the Illinois Parks & Recreation Association.
 Formally trained in the U.S. Air Force with some college classes, Larry oversees the maintenance of all Village streets, the water supply and distribution system, sanitary sewer system, park maintenance, building maintenance and storm drainage.
 As Director, Larry prepares the budget for the street, water, sewer, and parks divisions.
 In addition, he supervises and gives direction to all employees in the Public Works department.
 Larry and his wife Cindy raised their two sons in the Village, having lived in Forsyth since 1991.

 The Village’s primary and largest park is Forsyth Park, covering 75 acres and located off West Weaver Road.
-It is the home of two pavilions, (with grills, picnic tables and electricity if needed), play structures, a sand volleyball court, three tennis courts, and four softball/baseball fields.
+It is the home of two pavilions, (with grills, picnic tables and electricity if needed), play structures, an 18-hole disc golf course, a sand volleyball court, three tennis courts, and four softball/baseball fields.
 Forsyth Park has four separate off-street parking areas, wooded and open bike path areas and walking trails, two fishing ponds and a wildlife observation stand.
 The park features wooded areas along with spacious areas of open field.
-The park is ADA accessible, and contains public restrooms, rest stop benches and water fountains.
+The park is ADA accessible and contains public restrooms, rest stop benches, and water fountains.

 Summer Park hours are from 7:00 am to 10:00 pm.